RaghavaChowdary/P11/README.md

 WITHDRAWN	2016
 DENIED	2016
 CERTIFIED	2016

+# Reducer Function
  The reducer function takes the Input from the mapper function and reduce the values.The output of the reduce function is:
-CASE_STATUS	Total
+# CASE_STATUS	Total
 CERTIFIED	8858
 CERTIFIED-WITHDRAWN	776
 DENIED	414
 WITHDRAWN	434

-MapReduceProblem2: Which employer H1-B visas are accepted throughout the year 2016.
+# MapReduceProblem2: Which employer H1-B visas are accepted throughout the year 2016.
 The input of second mapper function is laso same as the mapper function.
 In this mapreduce problem we are going to find the which employer file has been certified.
 This Mapper function generates the intermediate key-value pairs are (Employer_Name, Case_Status) and these values are sorted by Mapperfunction it self.
 The mapper output of this function is:
-CASE_STATUS	EMPLOYER_NAME
+# CASE_STATUS	EMPLOYER_NAME
 CERTIFIED	"1 HOTEL SOUTH BEACH, INC."
 CERTIFIED	"1-800-FLOWERS.COM, INC."
 CERTIFIED	"10X GENOMICS, INC."